MaxLazar/mx-just-once/README.md

 ##Contributing To MX Just Once

-Your participation to MX  MX Just Once CE development is very welcome!
+Your participation to MX Just Once CE development is very welcome!

 You may participate in the following ways: